LaCatFly/LaCatFly.github.io/_pages/about.md

 A brief History
 ======
 Since 02/18/05 when I first started to write a blog, it was an new service as part of MSN.
-After a few years, MSN has stopped its blogging business and I had to find another service provider.
-Over the years, various new platforms such as wordpress/wechat has provided newer tool for creative contents.
+Over the years, various new platforms such as Wordpress/Wechat has provided newer tool for creative contents.
 I like them and have used them, but my contents are scattered all over the internet.
 As publication numbers accumulate, it becomes uneconomic to operate in such way.

 Sections Arrangement